 Looking around at his apartment and glancing at the lakefront view, Natalie said, "Pretty nice digs for a policeman, wouldn't you say?"

 "Don't act surprised, Natalie.
 You're an ace investigative reporter.
-I’m sure that you know all about my family and how successful they are.
-You know that I'm a trust fund kid."
+I’m sure you know all about my family and how successful they are, that I'm a trust fund kid."

 "Does that cause you problems, being a rich man on the police force?"

 "No, it does not.
-Most of the officers that I work with are aware that I'm from a wealthy family.
+Most officers know that I'm from a wealthy family.
 I collaborate with them, drink with them, and grieve with them.
-I don't bring any of them here unless it's official business."
+Unless it's official business, I don't bring any of them here."

-Natalie shifted position in her love seat, looked at him thoughtfully.
+Natalie shifted position in her love seat and looked at him thoughtfully.

 "Your father and mother founded what is now Chicago's most successful law firm, in all of Illinois, for that matter.
-Your siblings both went to law schools and now work for the firm as junior non-equity partners.
+Your siblings both went to law school and now work for the firm as junior non-equity partners.
 Yet, you opted to get a bachelor’s degree in criminal justice from St. Joseph's University in Philadelphia and join the Chicago Police Department.
 Did that cause any disagreement with your parents and siblings?"

-"I think my dad was initially disappointed, but my mother talked him out of it.
+"My dad was initially disappointed, but my mother talked him out of it.
 Now he's an enthusiastic supporter."

 "What is your hoped-for career path in the Chicago PD?"

 "I want to succeed on my own and advance in the department based on my work, not to whom I'm related.
-I'd like to make it to Commander someday, although most Commanders are a dozen years older than me."
+I hope to make it to Commander someday, although most Commanders are a dozen years older than me."

 "Really?
 Your father certainly has connections in the Police Department.
 Doesn't that give you a leg up?"

 "Technically, maybe.
-But I've asked my dad to never intervene on my behalf in any way."
+But I've asked my dad never to intervene on my behalf."

-Natalie chuckled, "GGood luck with that."
+Natalie chuckled, "Good luck with that."

-She had been typing into her tablet, swiping pages, updating notes.
+She had been typing into her tablet, swiping pages, and updating notes.

 "You have a girlfriend, Anneliese Darban, of Beckman Accounting Group.
-I checked with one of her fellow employees at that firm, and they tell me that she's out of the office 90% of the year.
+I checked with one of her fellow employees at that firm, and he told me she's out of the office for 90% of the year.
 She's your fuck buddy, isn't she?"

-Mac stared at her intently for several seconds, thinking Is she trying to provoke me, to get me off-balance before the real questions begin?
+Mac stared at her intently for several seconds, thinking Is she trying to provoke me, get me off-balance before the real questions begin?

 "That's a cheap shot.
 I wouldn't ask you questions about who you were intimate with."

 "Don't get your shorts starched; I'm not much different than you.
 I have a boyfriend who is still working on his Ph.D. at Northwestern.
 I’m monogamous and would never cheat on him, especially with a cop.
-That said, I do find playing hard-to-get an effective strategy to get cops to talk.
+That said, I do find playing hard to get an effective strategy to get cops to talk.
 Anyhow, I have some serious questions for you.
 Are you game?"

 "Give it your best shot."